 In Colorado, “public records” include “all official books, papers, or records created, received, or used by or in any governmental office or agency.”5 Public records may include:

-Abuse of public records is a class 1 misdemeanor.
-The penalties abuse of public records in Colorado include 6 to 18 months in jail and a fine from $500 to $5,000.
+Abuse of public records is a class 2 misdemeanor.
+The penalties for abuse of public records in Colorado include up to 120 days in jail and/or a fine of up to $750.

 The crime of obstructing government operations (CRS 18-8-102) involves intentionally obstructing, impairing, or hindering a governmental function by a public servant.
 This includes using threats of violence, force, physical interference, or obstacles.6

-Not all incidents of obstructing a public servant is a crime.
+Not all incidents of obstructing a public servant are a crime.
 It is an affirmative defense where:

-Obstructing government operations is a class 3 misdemeanor.
-If found guilty of obstructing government operations, the penalties include up to six months in jail and a fine of $50 to $750.
+Obstructing government operations is a class 2 misdemeanor.
+If found guilty of obstructing government operations, the penalties include up to 120 days in jail and/or a fine of up to $750.

 For example, let’s say Chloe is walking her dog at night when she sees a car swerving on the road and hitting a stop sign, knocking it over.
 She goes to see if the driver is ok.
 The driver, Ned, gets out of the car and says he is unharmed.
 He says he had too much to drink and cannot get a DUI.
 He offers Chloe $500 if she won’t report him to the police.
 If Chloe accepts the offer, she may be guilty of compounding.

-Compounding is a class 3 misdemeanor.
-If found guilty of compounding, the penalties include up to six months in jail and a fine of $50 to $750.
+Compounding is a class 2 misdemeanor.
+If found guilty of compounding, the penalties include up to 120 days in jail and/or up to $750.8

 If you have been accused of government-related crimes, please contact us at Colorado Legal Defense Group.
 Our caring Colorado defense attorneys have many years of experience representing clients who have been charged with abuse of records and other government crimes.
 We are among the best Colorado criminal defense attorneys to call.
 Contact us today for a free consultation by phone or in-person or in our Denver law office.